wttech/gradle-aem-plugin/README.md

 ## Installation

-* Most effective way to experience Gradle AEM Plugin is to use [Quickstart](https://github.com/Cognifide/gradle-aem-example#quickstart) located in [example project](https://github.com/Cognifide/gradle-aem-example).
+* Most effective way to experience Gradle AEM Plugin is to use [Quickstart](https://github.com/Cognifide/gradle-aem-multi#quickstart) located in [multi-module project](https://github.com/Cognifide/gradle-aem-multi).
 * The only needed software to start using plugin is to have installed on machine Java 8.
 * As a build command, it is recommended to use Gradle Wrapper (`gradlew`) instead of locally installed Gradle (`gradle`) to easily have same version of build tool installed on all environments.
 Only at first build time, wrapper will be automatically downloaded and installed, then reused.